 Annual Data: State and Local Government Finance

 In addition to the Census of Governments every five years, the Census Bureau produces estimates of state and local revenues, expenditures and debt for the U.S. and the states (almost) every year.
 Using “individual” unit data for New York City local government in the rest of New York State can be estimated for subtraction.
-Here is the introductory post with the data for the most recent year, FY 2011 with a comparison with FY 2002.
-Additional posts using that data follow (links forward are at the end of the post).
+Here is the introductory post with the data for the most recent year, FY 2014 with a comparison with FY 2004.

 Census of Governments: State and Local Government Employment and Payroll